amartin755/tcppump/PACKET_REFERENCE.md

 Each protocol defines name and type of its parameters (see PROTOCOLS).
 Depending on its type, parameter values can be
 * Integer: decimal (`1234`), hex (`0x1234`), random number (`*`)
 * Float: e.g. `1.2`
-* Byte-streams: A stream of 8 bit values (bytes or octetts), which can be defined as
+* Bytestream: A stream of 8 bit values (aka bytes or octetts), which can be defined as

   ASCII hex values: where each byte is defined as ascii-hex value (e.g. `01020304ABCD`)